jherforth/servergate/README.md

 1. Each server runs the worldgate mod and connects to a shared MariaDB/MySQL database
 2. When gates generate, they spawn with red servergate beacons in their centers
 3. Server admins can link servergate beacons between different servers
-4. Players right-click a servergate beacon to see connection information for the destination server
+4. Players right-click a servergate beacon to see a fullscreen transfer screen with destination info
+5. Players disconnect and reconnect using the provided server address
-5. Transfer cooldowns prevent spam (5 seconds by default)
+6. Transfer cooldowns prevent spam (5 seconds by default)

 ## Setup